aws-neuron/aws-neuron-sdk/neuron-guide/neuron-runtime/faq.rst

 of Inferentia chips.
 For more details please refer to :ref:`nrt-overview`

-Q: Where can I get logging and other telemetry information?
+Where can I get logging and other telemetry information?
 -----------------------------------------------------------

 See this document on how to collect logs: :ref:`neuron_gatherinfo`

-Q: What about RedHat or other versions of Linux?
+What about RedHat or other versions of Linux?
 ------------------------------------------------

 We dont officially support it yet.

-Q: What about Windows?
+What about Windows?
 ----------------------

 Windows is not supported at this time.

-Q: How can I use Neuron in a container based environment?
+How can I use Neuron in a container based environment?
 Does Neuron work with ECS and EKS?
 --------------------------------------------------------------------------------------------

 ECS and EKS support is coming soon.
 Containers can be configured as shown :ref:`here <neuron-containers>`.

-Q: How can I take advantage of multiple NeuronCores to run multipleinferences in parallel?
+How can I take advantage of multiple NeuronCores to run multipleinferences in parallel?
 ------------------------------------------------------------------------------------------

 Examples of this for TensorFlow are found